melvinwi/EDWCI/README.md

 CI is Continuous Integration framework for Data Integration (DI) solutions.

-For enterprise capabilities - scalable, multi-project Agile project delivery teams - the CI framework may be used in conjunction with a code management system such as GitHub paired with an Agile Project Management tool such as Rally or PivotalTracker.

 > "Continuous integration (CI) is the practice of merging all developer working copies with a shared mainline several times a day.
 Its main aim is to prevent integration problems" - wikipedia.com

 The CI framework for DI: